Fee Dispute Resolution Program

 If you want to arbitrate your fee dispute, you must sign an Agreement To Arbitrate.
-On that form you will state the amount of the fee in controversy and give an explanation of your position in the dispute.
-The Agreement To Arbitrate form may be obtained from the Virginia State Bar.
+On that form you will state the amount of the fee in controversy and give a brief explanation of your position in the dispute.
+The Agreement To Arbitrate form may be obtained from the Virginia State Bar or a CCRFD chair.

 When will an arbitration hearing be scheduled?

 Once the Agreement To Arbitrate has been signed by all parties to the dispute, the CCRFD chair will assign the case to one arbitrator, or to an arbitration panel.
 The arbitrators will then schedule a hearing within forty-five days of their appointment.

 How many arbitrators will handle my case?

 In arbitration, if the amount in controversy is $25,000 or less, the case is usually assigned to a single arbitrator who is usually a lawyer-arbitrator.
 You may request a panel of three arbitrators, but that decision is within the discretion of the CCRFD chair.
 For matters in excess of $25,000, the CCRFD chair will assemble a three-arbitrator panel consisting of at least one lawyer and at least one nonlawyer.